Davidoff7776/shop/README.md

 # Shopping List

-This is a shopping list program made in python3 and sent by E-Mail.
+This is a shopping list script made in Python 3.

 **Requirements:**